apache/spark/docs/quick-start.md

 This example only runs the job locally; for a tutorial on running jobs across several machines, see the [Standalone Mode](spark-standalone.html) documentation, and consider using a distributed input source, such as HDFS.

 # A Standalone Job In Java
 Now say we wanted to write a standalone job using the Java API.
 We will walk through doing this with Maven.
-If you using other build systems, please reference the Spark assembly JAR in the developer guide.
-The first step is to publish Spark to our local Ivy/Maven repositories.
-From the Spark directory:
+If you using other build systems, consider using the Spark assembly JAR described in the developer guide.

-{% highlight bash %}
-$ sbt/sbt publish-local
-{% endhighlight %}
-Next, we'll create a very simple Spark job, `SimpleJob.java`:
+We'll create a very simple Spark job, `SimpleJob.java`:

 {% highlight java %}
 /*** SimpleJob.java ***/